kajitori-git/laravel-log-docker/README.md

 # laravel-log-docker
-Output log to docker logs.
+Output laravel log to docker logs only 2 steps.

 ## How to use
 - Install this command.